Maknee/maknee.github.io/_posts/2021-09-06-League-ML-Minimap-Detection2.md

 ### Model

 There are many models that can be used for object detection.
 Some of the more popular architectures currently include [YOLOv3](https://pjreddie.com/media/files/papers/YOLOv3.pdf) and [Faster R-CNN](https://arxiv.org/abs/1506.01497).

 Let's keep things simple.
 I will use the [Faster R-CNN ResNet50](https://pytorch.org/docs/stable/torchvision/models.html#faster-r-cnn) model used in the [pytorch object detection finetuning tutorial from official pytorch website](https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html).
-However, in this case, there are slight changes; the model will not be fine-tuned and trained from scratch.
+However, in this case, there are slight changes; the model will not be fine-tuned, but trained from scratch.

 In [1 - Finetuning from a pretrained model](https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html#finetuning-from-a-pretrained-model), modifications are made to train the model from scratch and detect the correct number of classes.